Time Out says

 Ideally located for after work drinks, Six Storeys is home to the infamous Camm & Hooper infusions - Quince & blue cheese gin anyone?
 Or for the more traditional try our refreshing Strawberry & Basil vodka or the original, and some would say the best, Plum G & T. Also available are a selection of wines and beers.

-Come the weekend, there's a DJ on a Friday night and Saturday and Sunday are host to the popular Bottomless Brunch with your choice of bottomless Prosecco, Espresso Martini, Bloody Mary, Beer, Wine and G & T.
+Come the weekend, Saturday plays host to the popular Bottomless Brunch with your choice of bottomless Prosecco, Bloody Mary, Beer, Wine and G & T.

 The remaining four floors are available for exclusive hire for celebrations of all kinds, private dining or meetings.